Career Profile: Urban Planner

 Why Is Urban Planning a Job of Tomorrow?

 Urban planners will be in high demand to help design more environmentally friendly cities that cut down on waste and costs.
-Employment opportunities for urban planners are expected to increase 15 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for urban planners are expected to increase 15 percent, according to the Bureau of Labor Statistics.
 Urban planners make an average salary of $56,630 annually.

 What Does an Urban Planner Do?